Overview

 CPU has to be either little-endian or big-endian (exotic architectures are not supported), in flat 32-bit mode or in 64-bit mode with sizeof(int) >= 4 (that is quite standard).
 Currently tested CPU architectures are i386, AMD64, ARM and PowerPC.

-CPU and compiler are supposed to support Moveable (true for any gcc platform and MSVC++ as well).
+CPU and compiler are supposed to support Moveable (true for any gcc, clang and MSVC++ as well).

 We decided to ignore possibility of "out-of-memory" exceptions and recovery.
 If U++ application goes out of memory, it simply prints the error message and terminates.
 This is quite pragmatic resolution - our experience is that it is quite hard and annoying to achieve robustness here and it cannot be reliably tested.
 Also, most platforms with virtual memory will almost freeze long before out-of-memory problem due to intensive page swapping.
-Connected issue - default and copy constructors are not allowed to throw exceptions in U++ (the common reason to throw exception here was out-of-memory condition).
-This limitation will be removed in future releases.
+Related issue - default and copy constructors are not allowed to throw exceptions in U++ (the common reason to throw exception here is out-of-memory condition).

 Maximum number of elements in any of U++ containers (including GUI elements, like number of rows in DropList) is 231 - 1 = 2,147,483,647.